abdal720/Flashcards_Prototype/README.md

 ## Class Descriptions

 ### Flashcards
-Flashcards contain a course subject, the question and a boolean for whether or not its question has been answered correctly.
+The Flashcard class contains the question, the subject/topic of that question, and a boolean for whether or not its question has been answered correctly.

 ### Question
-This abstract class contains the actual question, can sometimes be a statement, based on question type.
-There are 4 Question Types:
+This abstract class contains the actual question (a String), can sometimes be a statement based on the question's type.
+There are 4 question types:
 **Multiple Choice** , **Multiple Select** , **True or False** & **Fill in the Blank**.
 Each type extending Question.
 Question objects also contains a varied range of corresponding Answer objects, and/or Answer options to choose from.

 ### Answer
-The self-explanatory answer to a question.
-Can be compared with other Answer objects created from user input to determine validity.
+Objects of this class are created to be held by a corresponding Question instance.
+Can be compared with other Answer objects created from user input to determine an answer's validity.

 ### FlashcardBuilder
 This class contains static methods for creating a Flashcard object of any Question type.
 Manual construction of Flashcard objects with different question types, can be laborious.
 FlashcardBuilder makes it a breeze.
-Just specify the type of question, the literal question, its answer(s), and answer options if any.
+Just specify the question's Type, the literal question, answer options if any, and the correct answer(s).